1.Download the installation file from the MODFLOW web page.

 9.You can choose a different solver.
 The SIP and PCG2 solvers will work with the wetting capability.
-The SOR solver (not included in MODFLOW-2005 and MODFLOW-LGR) doesn't work well with the wetting capability.
+The SOR solver doesn't work well with the wetting capability.
 Note that cells can not change between wet and dry during the inner iterations of the PCG2 solver.
-For models with large numbers of cells, the GMG solver may work better.
+For models with large numbers of cells, the GMG (not included in MODFLOW-2000 or MODFLOW-NWT) solver may work better.

 10.In models with large numbers of cells, using a double-precision version of MODFLOW may help.

 11.When using the PCG2 solver, you can set RELAX in the range of 0.97 to 0.99 to avoid zero divide and non-diagonally dominant matrix errors.
 (However, this is an infrequent cause of instability.
 If such an error occurs, PCG2 prints an error message in the output file and aborts the simulation.)